A bowl of warm and nourishing miso soup is a perfect addition to any meal. And it’s simple and easy to make it at home with just 2 ingredients!

 To make an easy miso soup:

-- Step 1.
-Bring stock to a boil.
+- Bring dashi (or stock) to a boil.

-- Step 2.
-Reduce heat and add miso paste.
+- Then reduce heat and add the miso paste mixture.

-- Step 3.
-Stir in desired add-ins and serve once heated through.
+- Stir in desired add-ins and serve once heated through.

-TIP: Never boil miso soup once you add miso paste!
+Never boil miso soup once you add miso paste, because it’ll lose its aroma and nutrients.

 As mentioned above, miso soup can be prepared in several different ways.
 Besides tofu, here’re other options to enrich your soup: